 The German Shorthaired Pointer can do almost any job.
 They’ve detected bombs for The Air Force, assisted game hunters and fishermen, and dominated dog sporting events.
 Aside from their physical feats, they’re relatively low-maintenance and a pleasure to train.

 This breed is both a capable hunter and compassionate companion, intelligent enough to trail deer and retrieve from water, but affectionate enough to be the family pet.

 Overview of the German Shorthaired Pointer

-A male German Shorthaired Pointer will stand 23 to 25 inches tall at the shoulder and weigh between 55 and 70 pounds.
-Females are smaller.
-They stand about 21 to 23 inches tall at the shoulder and weigh 45 to 60 pounds.
-Their average lifespan is between 12 and 14 years.
-Their coat is solid liver (a reddish brown color), or liver and white in distinctive patterns.
+A male German Shorthaired Pointer stands between 23 and 25 inches tall at the shoulder, and weighs between 55 and 70 pounds.
+Females are smaller, standing from 21 to 23 inches at the shoulder and weighing 45 to 60 pounds.
+Their average lifespan is between 12 and 14 years, so adopting a German Shorthair is a long-term commitment.

 Personality of the German Shorthaired Pointer

-What people love about the German Shorthaired Pointer
+What Families Love About the German Shorthaired Pointer

 This is a loyal dog that loves being part of the family.
 Owners love the diversity of the German Shorthaired Pointer, since they’re as content with quality time on the couch as they are on a swim or light jog.